 “I don’t think Republicans or any American should be celebrating anything to do with Mueller,” Rep. Devin Nunes (R-CA) told Fox News on March 23.
 “Okay?
 It’s fine.
 He’s not going to indict any more people.
 There are a whole bunch of indictments that are awful.
 What happened to these people is terrible.
 We need to see the origins of this investigation.
 We don’t even know what Robert Mueller was supposed to be looking at.”

 Rep. Mark Meadows (R-NC) has gone further, saying before Mueller filed his report that congressional documents will reveal that “sitting ambassadors” worked with the FBI and President Barack Obama’s Justice Department in a “coordinated effort to take this president down.”

 “As we look at this, it’s time that we show the American people what’s out there, declassify some of those documents,” Meadows said.
 “I think when the American people see what I’ve seen, they will judge for themselves and know that this has all been a hoax.”

 The talking points are taking shape.
 Democrats will key in on the idea that Trump may very well still be guilty of obstruction, even though there was no crime.
 Meanwhile, Republicans will be able to use this entire affair to buttress their argument that Dems will say and do anything in the pursuit of partisan advantage.

 With an already overwhelming perception that the Mueller investigation has proven to be a giant flop, Democrats risk looking more heavy-handed and machine-like the further they pursue their fixation.
-And Republicans will be there to remind them of that every step of the way to the 2020 elections.We value your comments!
-Please weigh in on our comment section below.
+And Republicans will be there to remind them of that every step of the way to the 2020 elections.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com